johnathanhuutri/ADLab/OPENVPN_SETUP.md

 ![](.images/openvpn-create-first-client-successful.png)

 This configuration will then be distribute to our player for accessing team machines.
-Then we will run this command to modify our player config:
+However, we will need to modify this config a little bit:

 ```bash
 sed -i 's/setenv opt block-outside-dns/#setenv opt block-outside-dns/g' player.ovpn